GenericMappingTools/dcw-gmt/README.md

 	gmt coast -RUS+r2 -Glightgray -B -EUS.TX,US.MS+gred -pdf us

-From versions 2.1.0 and GMT 6.4.0 onwards you can also use named regions, seas and lakes using their names.
+From versions 2.1.0 and GMT 6.4.0 onwards you can also use named regions (continents, seas, etc) using their names.
-We offer 37 geographic regions based on [Natural Earth][https://www.naturalearthdata.com] at scale 1:110, 161 named seas, islands and archipelagoes based on [IHO53][https://iho.int/uploads/user/pubs/standards/s-53/S_53_JAN16_E.pdf], and 46 collections of countries; 30 are from [UN49][https://unstats.un.org/unsd/methodology/m49/] and the rest were obtained from from [Wikipedia][https://en.wikipedia.org/wiki/Administrative_division].
+We offer 37 geographic regions based on [Natural Earth][https://www.naturalearthdata.com] at scale 1:110, 104 seas named (102 based on [IHO53][https://iho.int/uploads/user/pubs/standards/s-53/S_53_JAN16_E.pdf] most of them taken from [Fourcy and Lorvelec (2013)](https://www6.rennes.inrae.fr/ese_eng/HRMLOS)) and 57 lakes, islands and archipelagoes.
+You can also use 46 collections of countries; 30 are from [UN49][https://unstats.un.org/unsd/methodology/m49/] and the rest were obtained from from [Wikipedia][https://en.wikipedia.org/wiki/Subregion].
 These allow you to make maps matching those regions, such as

-	gmt coast -RScandinavia -Glightgray -B -pdf Scandinavia
+	gmt coast -RScandinavia -Glightgray -B -pdf Scandinavia gmt coast -RIHO28 -Glightgray -B -pdf MediterraneanSea gmt coast -RSAM -Glightgray -B -pdf SouthAmerica gmt coast -RHIMA -Glightgray -B -pdf Himalayas

 ## Notes